Who We Are

 Hawaii National Bank opened its doors on Sept.
 19, 1960, to the sound of 10,000 firecrackers in Honolulu’s Chinatown neighborhood.
 By the day’s end, the bank had taken in $6.25 million in deposits, a national record for any first-day deposits for a new bank.
 From this auspicious start, Hawaii National Bank grew to become one of the keystone institutions of Hawaii banking.

 For a new generation of customers, Hawaii National Bank has adapted to the ever-changing times, using digital technology and other innovative products to improve customer service and experiences.
-But one thing hasn’t changed: a philosophy of highly personalized service that has helped loyal customers and locally-owned businesses achieve their financial dreams for more than 50 years.
+But one thing hasn’t changed: a philosophy of highly personalized service that has helped loyal customers and locally-owned businesses achieve their financial dreams for over 60 years.

 Stop in and experience a banking relationship that you’ll love for a lifetime.